Flower bed drainage problems

 Frequently Asked Questions

-How do I know if my flower bed has drainage issues?
+How do I know if my flower bed has drainage problems?

-Signs of poor drainage include standing water, wilted or yellowing plants, and fungal growth in the soil.
+Signs of poor drainage include standing water, wilting or yellowing plants, and the growth of moss or algae.

 When should I call a professional for flower bed drainage problems?